WuwenGitHub/Notebook/note/Java/ArrayList源码解析.md

    2. 扩容
    ```
    /**
+     * The maximum size of array to allocate.
+     * Some VMs reserve some header words in an array.
+     * Attempts to allocate larger arrays may result in
+     * OutOfMemoryError: Requested array size exceeds VM limit
+     */
+    private static final int MAX_ARRAY_SIZE = Integer.MAX_VALUE - 8;

+   /**
      * Increases the capacity to ensure that it can hold at least the
      * number of elements specified by the minimum capacity argument.
      *